 The GDPR, and similar legislation in Europe protects the personal data of people who live in the EU or Switzerland.

-At Sched, we’ve been reviewing and updating our internal data processes and systems to make sure we’re compliant with the GDPR.
+At Sched, we’ve updated our internal data processes and systems to make sure we’re compliant with the GDPR.
 These updates include: